puppeteer/puppeteer/docs/api.md

 - returns: <[Promise]<[Page]>> Promise which resolves to a new [Page] object.

 #### browser.remoteDebuggingURL()
-- returns: <[string]> A URL that could be used to start debugging this browser instance.
+- returns: <[string]> A URL for debugging this browser instance.

-Remote debugging url could be used as an argument to the [puppeteer.connect](#puppeteerconnect).
+Remote debugging url is as an argument to the [puppeteer.connect](#puppeteerconnect).

 #### browser.version()
-- returns: <[Promise]<[string]>> String describing browser version.
-For headless Chromium, this is similar to `HeadlessChrome/61.0.3153.0`.
-For non-headless, this is `Chrome/61.0.3153.0`.
+- returns: <[Promise]<[string]>> For headless Chromium, this is similar to `HeadlessChrome/61.0.3153.0`.
+For non-headless, this is similar to `Chrome/61.0.3153.0`.

-> **NOTE** the format of browser.version() is not fixed and might change with future releases of the library.
+> **NOTE** the format of browser.version() might change with future releases of Chromium.

 ### class: Page

-Page provides methods to interact with browser page.
-Page could be thought about as a browser tab, so one [Browser] instance might have multiple [Page] instances.
+Page provides methods to interact with a single tab in Chromium.
+One [Browser] instance might have multiple [Page] instances.

-An example of creating a page, navigating it to a URL and saving screenshot as `screenshot.png`:
+This example creates a page, navigates it to a URL, and then saves a screenshot:
 ```js
 const puppeteer = require('puppeteer');